Sashimee/ProPort/README.md

 - display: none'd the menu ^^ starting my nice design sidebar
 - design is doing good; function to open/close the menu so first add of javascript to the page
 - feels like because of the number of classes/different/languages there seem to be naming issues not yet big enought to retake the whole naming synthax
-- posting blured screenshot on facebook and linked in
+- posting blured screenshot on Facebook and linked in